cheqd/studio/README.md

 ## ℹ️ Overview

-cheqd Studio (formerly Credential Service) enables users to consume cheqd's identity functionality, such as DIDs, Trust Registries, Status Lists, Credential Payments and DID-Linked Resources over REST API.
+cheqd Studio (formerly known as Credential Service) enables users to consume cheqd's identity functionality, such as DIDs, Trust Registries, Status Lists, Credential Payments and DID-Linked Resources over REST API.
 This enables users to integrate cheqd's functionality into existing applications or create a full end-to-end trusted ecosystem from the ground up.

 ## 📖 Usage